Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/09-TabBarController/README.md

 By the end of this lesson, students should be able to:

-- Understand the view hierarchy when using a tab bar controller with a navigation controller
+- Understand the view hierarchy when using a UITabBarController + UINavigationController
 - Implement a TabBar Controller in an Xcode project
+- Use SF Symbols and Named colors

 <!-- > -->